 The Sawtooth Oak has a beautiful elongated leaf showing character and dimension.
 In the Spring, the leaves are yellow, then they darken to a rich green and finish up to a pretty brown color.
 It is considered a "fast growing oak tree" and can sprout acorns as early as 5 years young.

 If you enjoy feeding the wildlife, this is the way to go.
-Your tree will arrive

-	with 2" to 2.5" caliper trunk.
+Your tree will arrive with 2" to 2.5" caliper trunk.

-	The Northern Red Oak is another fast growing (for an oak) tree.
-The colorful

-	leaves start out in the Spring a light pink/red and mature to the traditional

-	green leaf with a spectacular russet-red finish in the Fall.
-The Northern Red

-	Oak can eventually grow to 100+ feet tall with a 3 foot diameter.
-Make sure you
+The Northern Red Oak is a fast growing oak tree.
+The colorful leaves start out in the Spring as a light pink/red, then mature to the traditional green leaf with a spectacular russet-red finish in the Fall.
+The Northern Red Oak can eventually grow to 100+ feet tall with a 3 foot diameter.
+Make sure you plan ahead!

-	plan ahead!

-	Sadly the American Chestnut is almost extinct, but if you are looking for a

-	close cousin that is not susceptible to the blight, the Chestnut Oak is a your
+While the American Chestnut is almost extinct, its close cousin, the Chestnut Oak, is a great alternative.
+It is not susceptible to the blight.

-	answer.
 It has a very thick grayish/brown bark and leaves almost 8" long.
-Easily

-	found on ridges it is similar to the Swamp Chestnut and Chinkapin Oak.
-It can

-	grow up to 60 feet with a 50 foot spread and prefers well drained soil yet it

-	can hold it's own on rocky, poor soils.
+Easily found on ridges, it is similar to the Swamp Chestnut and Chinkapin Oak.
+It can grow up to 60 feet with a 50 foot spread and prefers well drained soil, yet it can hold its own on rocky, poor soils.

 Your tree arrives with a 2" to 2.5" caliper trunk.